teooliver/time-tracker-base-v2/notes.md

 #### Frontend

-- Add tests to `ProjectSelect`, `ReportsBarChart` and `StopWatch`
+- Add tests to `ProjectSelect` and `StopWatch`
-- ~~Implement `load more` in Timer page using `useInfiniteQuery`~~.
-- Redo all tests using jest and Cypress with MSW.
+- Add add mockup backend test implementation so we can use the app without the backend and run tests.
 - Add storybook and maybe storyshot testing using playwright?

+- Redo all tests using jest and Playwright with MSW.
 - Add pagination to Reports chart (choose spefic start/end dates or previous/next week buttons).
-- Add Spinner for loading states.
 - Add modal asking the user if its first the first time in the app.
   Setup cookies to show/hide cookie base on user response.
 Good for writing diferent types of tests based on cookies.
-- Should I keep using MSW or just mock fetch requests as normal?
 - Extract Wrapper component in tests to jest config
+- ~~Should I keep using MSW or just mock fetch requests as normal?~~ (YES)
+- ~~Add Spinner for loading states.~~
+- ~~Implement `load more` in Timer page using `useInfiniteQuery`.~~

 #### Backend